AlmogLach/Python_Project_Hotel/README.md

 Created By Almog & Saar.
-for gui interface run CustomersAi for regular IDE run main
+for gui interface run TikinterGui for regular IDE run main